smartman1234/chat-with-gpt/README.md

 ## License

-Chat with GPT is licensed under the MIT license.
+ExtraGPT is licensed under the MIT license.
 See the LICENSE file for more information.